 All community halls and recreation facilities in Augusta Township are not-for-profit and are run by volunteers.

-Located on Cedar Street in a Maitland subdivision, this park has a children’s play structure, swings, a basketball court and soccer field.
+Located on Cedar Street in a Maitland subdivision, this park has a children’s play structure and a basketball court.
 It also has a volunteer-maintained ice rink complete with side boards and lights in the winter months.